bishwakumar/-cin_company_db/README.md

 ## Contributing

-Feel free to open issues or submit pull requests for improvements, bug fixes, or new features!
+Feel free to open issues or submit pull requests for improvements or bug fixes!

----

-## License

-MIT License

 ---